Water Supply

 As shown in this graph, the population (red line) has increased over time while citywide water use has decreased.
 Improved indoor and outdoor water use efficiency has allowed us to serve more people with less water than we have historically.
 To ensure this is the case for many years to come, and under varying water supply conditions, the City is working to expand our local water supplies which you will learn about below.

 In compliance with the California Water Code, the City updates and adopts its Urban Water Management Plan (UWMP) and submits it to the Department of Water Resources every 5 years.
-The UWMP looks at water supply and demand over a 20 year planning horizon, and provides information about the City's water supply sources, current and projected population, historical and projected water use, and water supply projections for drought conditions, like those we are experiencing now.
+The UWMP looks at water supply and demand over a 20-year planning horizon, and provides information about the City's water supply sources, current and projected population, historical and projected water use, and water supply projections for drought conditions.

 2020 Urban Water Management Plan